 America 250

-On July 4, 2026, our nation will commemorate and celebrate the 250th anniversary of the signing of the Declaration of Independence.
-As the home of a signer of the Declaration, Meadow Garden is excited to be part of this America 250 commemoration.
+On July 4, 2026, our nation will commemorate the 250th anniversary of the signing of the Declaration of Independence.
+As the home of a signer of the Declaration, Meadow Garden is excited to be part of this America 250 celebration.

 The American Revolution began with the shots fired at Lexington and Concord on April 19, 1775.
 Though the coming months and years of America 250 we will follow the events of the revolution as well as the the events in the lives of George Walton and his family.
 George Walton was an unlikely patriot who was orphaned at a young age but rose to play an important role in the founding of our country.
 His story helps us remember that people of every race, every faith, and every walk of life contributed to the American story.